 Should I Have A Gun?

 The bottom line is that self-protection is not needed 99.9% of the time.
-Same goes for living among society.
+The same goes for living in society.
 But if it makes you feel better, go get one.

 Can I Leave My Rig Unattended?